 Taking Your Indoor Plants Outside

 It’s that time of year when we are all craving to be outdoors!
-And your plants are craving to be outside also!
+And your plants are craving to be outside too!

 Your plants will thrive outdoors this summer with some of these tips and tricks:

-- Wait until the temperature at night stays above 12C at night.
 It’s too much of a transition for your plants to go from a warm cozy place inside to outdoors at night with chillier temperatures!
 If you put them outside while it’s still too cold, they won’t be happy!

 For more tips on bringing your indoor plants outside, check out the video below!

 There you have it!
 Your plants and you will enjoy some much-needed sun with these tips.